Real Estate and Personal Property Tax

 I have not made payments on taxes on a real estate parcel for a while.
 When will the government take the property to sell?

 The general rule is that residential property must be delinquent three years before it can be included in a judicial foreclosure sale.
 For other types of real estate, a shorter delinquency period applies.
 The calculation of delinquency begins on the first Tuesday in September of the year following the levy year of the tax and continues from that date.
-Thus, if a Wyandotte County residence owes 1997 taxes, that property can be included in a Judicial Foreclosure Sale after September 2, 2001.
+Thus, if a Wyandotte County residence owes 1997 taxes, that property can be included in a judicial foreclosure sale after September 2, 2001.

 Just because a property may be included in the tax sale does not mean it will be included.
 Other properties selected for inclusion may prevent staff from including a particular parcel since only a limited number may be sold at any particular tax sale.